Human Research Protection Program

 Research must undergo continuing IRB review at intervals appropriate to the degree of risk, but not less than once per year.
 IRB review must be performed at a convened IRB meeting unless the research meets the criteria for expedited review.
 At the time of both initial and continuing review, the IRB must ensure that the criteria to approve research are satisfied, including determinations regarding risks, potential benefits, informed consent, and safeguards for participants.
 At continuing review, the IRB must review research progress and any new information pertinent to the Board’s decision to re-approve the research.

 IRB approval must be obtained before the end of the current approval period to avoid lapse.
 If approval expires, the research must stop unless the IRB finds that it is in the best interests of individual subjects to continue participating in the research.
 Enrollment of new subjects cannot occur after the expiration of IRB approval.
 Reminders are sent to assist researchers in meeting continuing review requirements.
-Protocol expiration dates can also be checked in the Protocol Lookup tool.
+Protocol expiration dates can also be checked in the Study Team Lookup tool.

 Final Study Report